cpske/ISP/git/branch-and-merge.md

 ## How To Use Branches in a Project?

-In your project, your team should agree and follow a convention for using branches.
+In project work, your team should agree to and use a convention for branches and merging.
 For this course, use Github Flow.
-  * What name will you use for a release tag?
-  * What names for bugfix branches?
-  * Be consistent.

 * [Github Flow](https://guides.github.com/introduction/flow/)
 * [Github Branching Convention](https://gist.github.com/digitaljhelms/4287848) has nice graph of using branches as in Github flow.

+Please be consistent about...
+* names you use for release tags.
+* names for bugfix branches.

 ## Questions on Branches

 You should be able to answer these.
 They will be on a quiz.

-* Why uses branches?
+1. Why uses branches?
 (There are several uses.)

-* What is the git command to create a local branch?
+2. What is the git command to create a local branch?

-* What is the command to list the local branches?
+3. What is the command to list the local branches?

-* What is the command to list **all** branches, including remote branches?
+4. What is the command to list **all** branches, including remote branches?

 ## Questions about Using Branches

-* What is the command to switch to a branch named "dev"?
+1. What is the command to switch to a branch named "dev"?

-* Suppose you have 2 branches: master and dev.
+2. Suppose you have 2 branches: master and dev.
 How can you see what are the differences (diffs)?

-* What are the commands to merge "dev" into "master"?
+3. What are the commands to merge "dev" into "master"?

-* Does a branch create a copy of the original branch's files?
+4. Does a branch create a copy of the original branch's files?

-* What is a command to show a graphical view of the branches and commits?
+5. What is a command to show a graphical view of the branches and commits?
 More than one answer to this.

 ## Branches and Remotes

-* If you clone a remote repository, does it clone all branches?
+1. If you clone a remote repository, does it clone all branches?

-* After you clone a remote, `git branch -a` shows all the branches.
+2. After you clone a remote, `git branch -a` shows all the branches.
 What happens if you try to checkout one of the branches?

-* What is the command to clone a remote branch?
+3. What is the command to clone a remote branch?
 (Clone it *and* track the remote so you can push your work back.)

 ### Remote Branch Examples